FlowFuse/website/src/handbook/development/releases/planning.md

 ## Cadence

 FlowFuse is continuously released to FlowFuse Cloud, and every four weeks, on a Thursday, it is packaged for users who are self-hosting FlowFuse.

-### Milestones

-We track releases using GitHub Milestones.
-We utilize GitHub issues for planning work.
-Issues are continuously scheduled by the PM.
-Releases are structured following the [Semantic Versioning](https://semver.org/#semantic-versioning-200).

-Milestones indicate the week of the release instead of a Patch version.
-This leads to a specific structure for Milestones: **MAJORversion.MINORversion.WEEK**.
-For example, 1.14.2 would represent the second week of the release of 1.14.
-This method ensures that Milestones can be used as targets while allowing continuous planning.

 ## Planning & Prioritization